PEGNet Conference Programme 2019

 (Michigan State University)

-The conference will provide a platform for high-level dialogue and exchange of ideas between development researchers, practitioners and policy-makers.
-The two conference days will feature parallel sessions based on invited and contributed papers as well as project presentations.
+The conference provides a platform for high-level dialogue and exchange of ideas between development researchers, practitioners and policy-makers.
+The two conference days feature parallel sessions based on invited and contributed papers as well as project presentations.